 As a pediatric neurologist at Children’s Health, Dr. Golla manages a number of multidisciplinary clinics including the Rare Autism Variants clinic, Fragile X Syndrome clinic, a Post Extracorporeal Membrane Oxygenation (ECMO) clinic and the Pitt Hopkins Syndrome clinic, (Pitt Hopkins clinic is one of only three such clinics in the country).
 The Post-ECMO clinic is also one of the few in the nation and was uniquely developed by Dr. Golla at Children’s Health in collaboration with ICU and NICU physicians.

-Dr. Golla is an assistant professor in the Division of Child Neurology at UT Southwestern and the Center for Autism and Developmental Disabilities at Children’s Health where she helps train medical students, residents in pediatrics and neurology and fellows in child neurology, neurodevelopmental disabilities and psychiatry.
+Dr. Golla is an assistant professor and Associate Program Director in the Division of Child Neurology at UT Southwestern and the Center for Autism and Developmental Disabilities at Children’s Health where she helps train medical students, residents in pediatrics and neurology and fellows in child neurology, neurodevelopmental disabilities and psychiatry.
 She also co-directs an annual education conference for physicians titled ‘New Frontiers in Pediatric Neurology.’